muziejus/javascripting-english-major/_chapters/calculator.md

 boolean?), of course, as that is a good way to understand the assumptions the language is making.
 But we’re building websites, not calculators.

-Nevertheless, getting a bit of flexibility with the console is useful.
-Let’s expand on that, then, with the `const` statement, which lets us define and assign variables.
+So let’s expand on what we’ve already learned, then, with the `const` statement, which lets us define and assign variables.
 Type into `scripts.js`:

 ```javascript
 const burrito = "Basically the best food around.";